lifemapper/bison/_sphinx_config/pages/year4_planB.rst

 Step 5: (AWS) In Amazon Redshift, annotate BISON subset, and write to S3
 -------------------------------------------------------------------------------------

+Intersect the ancillary geospatial datasets with the BISON subset, and join BISON records with annotated RIIS records to annotate BISON with geospatial regions and RIIS status.

 In the AWS Redshift console interface, open the "query editor", and paste in the contents of the file **aws_scripts/rs_intersect_append.sql**.
 Run the script to annotate BISON records with county, state, and AIANNH regions and RIIS determinations,